August 29, 2026

 This program is free to all UT Austin preceptors.
 Please see the above section for eligibility.

-Registration includes CE credit and access to all content – in-person or via online broadcast – with additional on-demand content and downloadable handouts.
-Recordings of the program will be made available online for on-demand viewing after the event.
+Registration includes CE credit and access to all content with additional on-demand content and downloadable handouts.
+Recordings of the 2026 program will be made available online for on-demand viewing after the event.

 CPE and CPD Credit

-All sessions will offer CPE credit that counts toward the Preceptor CE requirement.
+All the sessions will offer CPE credit, and the traditional CE sessions offer credit for the Preceptor CE requirement.

-New for 2025: The Preceptor Continuing Education Conference will offer optional Continuing Professional Development (CPD) activities for pharmacists where they will develop a CPD plan and receive additional CPD credit from their work as preceptors.
-See the registration page for more details (link coming soon).
+The Preceptor Continuing Education Conference will offer optional Continuing Professional Development (CPD) activities for pharmacists where they will develop a CPD plan and receive additional CPD credit from their work as preceptors.
+See the registration page for more details.

 To learn more about CPD, visit our Continuing Professional Development (CPD) webpage.